 The higher the deductible, the lower the monthly

 Once you reach your deductible, you cover part of the costs of all additional treatments, as specified by the Swiss Federal Health Insurance Act.
 This is usually 10%, up to a maximum of CHF 700 per calendar year.

 You can use our online premium calculator to take a look at all the products and services offered by Sanitas.
 The prices are always displayed.
 This enables you to create a personal quote for you or your entire family.
 You can even take your insurance out directly online.

 Important: to take out health insurance you have to be resident in Switzerland.
 You can only create a quote by entering an address in Switzerland.

 Supplementary insurance plans are voluntary in Switzerland and are subject to the Swiss Federal Act on Insurance Policies (IPA).
 Health insurers are free to define the benefits they provide under supplementary insurance plans.
 Supplementary insurance plans give you comprehensive cover by covering benefits not included under basic insurance plus some additional benefits.

-If you wish to take out supplementary insurance cover, you must submit an application to your health insurer.
-There are
+If you wish to take out supplementary insurance cover, you must submit an application to a health insurer.
+There are supplementary